YangletLiu/Fingerprint_Indoor_Localization_Tensor_GAN/README.md

 There are 21 randomly deployed APs.

-Fingerprints are sampled at grid size: 0.3m x 0.3m, resulting in a fingerprint tensor: 64 x
+Fingerprints are sampled at grid size: 0.3m x 0.3m, resulting in a fingerprint tensor: 64 x 256 x 21

+# MATLAB codes

+  We used MATLAB for kNN and direct neural networks

+1. kNN_performance

+2. direct neural networks